ALSchwalm/transient/docs/cli/run.md

 - `-ssh-port PORT`: Connect to port `PORT` on the virtual machine for SSH instead of the default 22.

+- `-ssh-key KEY_FILE`: Pass an additional custom SSH key to the environment for connecting.

 - `-ssh-command COMMAND`: Instead of connecting standard input and output to the SSH connection with the virtual machine, pass `COMMAND` instead. (e.g., `ssh vagrant@vm-ip COMMAND`)